-8 Little Talks on Healthy Sexuality to Have with your Younger Teen
+8 Little Talks on Healthy Sexual Development to Have With Your Younger Teen

-One obstacle for many parents when it comes to teaching their child about healthy sexuality is what to teach, and when.
-We want to help provide you with an outline of things that you may consider teaching at different age-ranges.
+One obstacle for many parents when it comes to teaching their child about healthy sexual development is what to teach, and when.
+We want to help provide you with an outline of things that you may consider teaching at different age ranges.
 Of course some children are more or less mature than their peers, and you should adjust your talks accordingly.

 For a younger teen (from ages 13 to 15) they may be struggling with the continuation or beginning of puberty.
 Girls mature more quickly and generally earlier than boys, which may cause some confusion or difficulties for both of them.

-At this age, if you haven’t created open communication with them, it may be difficult to talk to them about anything, especially healthy sexuality.
+At this age, if you haven’t created open communication with them, it may be difficult to talk to them about anything, especially healthy sexual development.
 But this topic is important enough that you should put any hesitancy aside and start the conversation about the topics below:

 Continue to support your child’s self-esteem.
 Compliment their whole self.
 Their beauty, intelligence, and talents are all quite tenuous for them right now.
 They need frequent reminders from you about how amazing they really are.